sqtran/sqtran.github.io/_posts/2019-06-19-Openshift-Image-Mirror-Artifactory.md

 If you're trying to `docker login` to a registry that uses self-signed certificates, and you don't have the root/intermediary CAs installed, you'll run into x509 certificate issues.
 This is very common and it's described in great details all over the internet.
 I update the `insecure-registries` stanza in the `/etc/docker/daemon.json` file.

-If you're wondering how to log into the Openshift Registry, just grab the external facing route and do the docker login.  **Keep in mind that if you're not using a service account, this password will expire and you'll need a way to refresh your saved configs.**
+If you're wondering how to log into the OpenShift Registry, just grab the external facing route and do the docker login.  **Keep in mind that if you're not using a service account, this password will expire and you'll need a way to refresh your saved configs.**

 ```bash
 $ oc login